Water supply in the Wellington Region: Asset management and investment planning

 Wellington city councillors commented at about the same time that the city was already spending a third of its annual budget on water systems.
 Councillor Sean Rush said that prioritisation of expenditure had to change from age-based replacement to where the consequences of failure would be the worst.

 In May 2021, the Wellington City Council approved a 10 year plan that included expenditure of $2.7 billion on water pipe maintenance and upgrades in Wellington city, and an additional $147 to $208 million for plant upgrades at the Moa Point wastewater treatment plant.

 In June 2021, a report released by Wellington Water gave estimates for investments in water infrastructure that could be required to meet forecast population growth to 2050.
 The report indicated that total new investment for growth could reach $3.6 billion.
 The estimated cost of upgrade per new dwelling varied widely across the region, from $70,000 to $520,000.

+In 2023, a meeting of regional leaders was held to review projected shortfalls in the supply of water.
+Options under consideration included installation of universal water metering to contain demand, continued emphasis on finding and repairing leaks, and constructing new water storage.
+It was reported that around 44% of the region's treated water supply is lost through leaks.